luckyhyosun/fullstackopen/README.md

   - Connects to Atlas and run all the code of mongo.js
   - Such as, _Connects to MongoDB Atlas/ Defines a schema and model/ Creates and saves a new note_

++ node --watch index.js myPassword
+  - Connects to Atlas and run all the code of index.js
+  - Automatic Change Tracking of index.js

 ## Classification

 ###  API